leomotors/Mini-Vector-Calculator/README.md

 * Find area of parrallelogram under two vectors

+### Extra Feature that help visualizing

-* Import Vector Data from and Export to Files (Unstable in TH,JP Version)
+* Import Vector Data from and Export to Files

-* Set Number Precision (Number of digits after decimal point) (Unstable in TH,JP Version)
+* Set Number Precision (Number of digits after decimal point)

+### Very Good Memory Management

+  There is no memory leak in this program from testing so far.

+* Tested using valgrind

+* Only applies on English Version

+### Multilingual

-* Support 3 Languages: English, Thai, Japanese
+* Support 3 Languages: English, Thai and Japanese

+ __Note__: In Thai and Japanese Version, Import/Export Vector and setting Number Precision is unstable.
+Please avoid using them

 ## How to Run Program